Selhurst Park: History

-Palace chairman Jordan stated that he had completed a purchase of the freehold of Selhurst Park from Altonwood Limited (Ron Noades' company) for £12m in October 2006.
-However, Jordan never owned the freehold or had any interest in it and his reasons for claiming he had bought it are unknown.
+Jordan stated that he had completed a purchase of the freehold of Selhurst Park from Altonwood Limited (Ron Noades' company) for £12m in October 2006.
+However, he never owned the freehold or had any interest in it and his reasons for claiming he had bought it are still unknown.
 Ownership was in fact held by Selhurst Park Limited, a joint venture between HBOS and the Rock property empire owned by Paul Kemsley, a former director of Tottenham Hotspur.
 In April 2008, a 25-year lease was granted to Crystal Palace at an annual rent of £1.2m.

 The Rock Group went into administration in June 2009, the management of the freehold was taken on by PwC acting on behalf of Lloyds Bank, which now own HBOS.
 PwC expected to sell it within two years.
-The club and Selhurst Park stadium were purchased by the CPFC 2010 consortium in June 2010, leading to the stadium and Football Club being united in a company for the first time since 1998.
+The club and Selhurst Park stadium were purchased by the CPFC 2010 consortium in June 2010, leading to the stadium and football club being united in a company for the first time since 1998.

 In 2011, the club announced proposals to move back to their original home at the National Stadium.
 In June 2012, Crystal Palace co-chairman Steve Parish approached Rugby Union team London Welsh about a possible ground-share.
 London Welsh's promotion to the English Premiership was in doubt, as their plans to play their matches at Kassam Stadium were deemed unsuitable by the RFU.

 In 2018, the club announced that a £100m renovation of Selhurst Park was imminent, to bring it closer in terms of quality to modern Premier League grounds.
-However, the expansion was delayed due to the COVID-19 pandemic, and the club's focus on delivering its Academy upgrade at Beckenham, completed in 2021.
+However, the expansion was delayed due to the Covid-19 pandemic, and the club's focus on delivering its Academy upgrade at Beckenham, completed in 2021.
 When the club finally focused again on the stand expansion, further delays occurred due to opposition to the demolition of houses in nearby Wooderson Close which was resolved when the club signed a legal agreement to provide replacement homes to relocate residents.
-In August 2024, the expansion was re-approved by Croydon Council and preliminary works commenced with proposed completion by summer 2027.
+In August 2024, the expansion was re-approved by Croydon Council and demolition works commenced in June 2026, with proposed completion by the early part of 2029.

 Selhurst Park was used in the Apple TV+ series Ted Lasso as Nelson Road, the fictional home stadium of AFC Richmond.

+On 15 June 2024, Chris Billam-Smith successfully defended his WBO cruiserweight championship against hometown boxer Richard Riakporhe in a rematch of their 2019 bout.
+The event at the stadium was attended by approximately 15,000 fans.